Elizabeth May: 2015 Press Gallery Dinner speech

-At the Parliamentary Press Gallery's dinner in Gatineau, Quebec on May 9, 2015, May said "Welcome back, Omar Khadr.
+At the Parliamentary Press Gallery's dinner in Gatineau, Quebec, on May 9, 2015, May said "Welcome back, Omar Khadr.
 It matters to say it.
 Welcome back, Omar Khadr.
 You're home", in reference to Omar Khadr, a convicted child soldier.
 She added, "Omar Khadr, you've got more class than the whole fucking cabinet", before being escorted off the stage by Transport Minister Lisa Raitt.
 Early in her speech she also questioned why no one else had mentioned the event was being held on First Nations territory, asking "What the fuck is wrong with the rest of you?"

 May later blamed her actions on fatigue and denied accusations that she had drunk excessively.
 "I didn't have a lot of wine," she said, "but it may have hit me harder than I thought it would".
 When asked if she should resign, she said that "a lot of people have given bad press gallery speeches and have gone on to be Prime Minister or gone on to lead other aspects of their lives, time will tell."
 President of the Treasury Board Tony Clement and NDP House Leader Peter Julian said that her apology was sufficient.
 Laura Peck, senior partner at TransformLeaders.ca, said, "She has apologized.
 She's done the right thing, she's apologized".

 Other senior members of the media questioned why the speech had received so much attention from the press.
 CBC's Michael Enright noted that the Press Gallery Dinner has long been home to rowdy behaviour by both politicians and journalists, usually attracting little coverage.
 In his Sunday Edition segment, Enright even pondered, "Why the mountain of coverage, nearly all of it unsympathetic?
 Was it because she was appearing before a roomful of journalists?
 Would the story have disappeared if she had been speaking to environmentalists?
 Was it because she sometimes has seemed to be holier than thou?
 Was it because she is a woman?
 Whatever the reason, May was mugged by the media."

 Personal life

 May has one daughter with former partner Ian Burton, Victoria Cate May Burton, who was the Green candidate in Berthier—Maskinongé in 2015, losing to NDP incumbent Ruth Ellen Brosseau.

 On November 27, 2018, May announced her engagement to John Kidder, brother of actress Margot Kidder and one of the founders of the Green Party of British Columbia.
 Kidder had previously run as the 2011 federal Liberal candidate in Okanagan—Coquihalla and as the 2013 BC Green candidate in Fraser-Nicola.
 May and Kidder married on April 22, 2019, at Christ Church Cathedral in Victoria, British Columbia.

 May is a practising Anglican, and has said she is "interested, in the long term, in becoming ordained as an Anglican priest."
 She cites Jesus Christ as her personal hero, because "he led a revolution that was non-violent".

+At the time of the 2025 Canadian federal election, she lived in Sidney, British Columbia.